Nizor22/Python-Automation/Organizing directories/README.md

     3) Create and place them in the according folder.
 # Usage
     1) Open organize.py
-    2) In organizeDirectory function, find the os.scandir('OrganizeMe') command.
+    2) On line 43, replace 'OrganizeMe', with your Directory's full path.
-    3) Replace 'OrganizeMe', with Directory you want to organize.
+    3) Edit the script's configuration to change the working directory to the one where you want the organized folders to go.